LET’S GET STARTED

 5. Keep Your Eyes and Ears Open

 It’s amazing how many interesting people you meet during the normal course of a day.
 Seemingly anyone could be the exact person you were looking for.
-The person behind you at Starbucks might be a startup cofounder.
+The person behind you at Starbucks might be a Silicon Valley startup cofounder.
 That lady at the bank just might be a powerful venture capitalist.
 The possibilities are endless.

 So, as you go about your daily life, make sure you’re keeping your eyes and ears open.
-Think of it like a never-ending networking event.
+Think of it as a never-ending networking event.
 Before long you’ll start bumping into people who can help connect you with the right venture capitalist for your business.

-I hate to call it the “law of attraction” because I feel like that book / movie is a load of B.S., but it did get something right.
+I hate to call it the “law of attraction” because I feel like that book/movie is a load of B.S., but it did get something right.
 Once you start seeking out things, such as a venture capitalist for your business, you’ll begin to notice more and more opportunities.

 So, every day you leave your house, assume that you’re going to meet the right venture capitalist for your business.
 Before long, you will.